 Fatalistic views are also greatly influenced by culture.
 A fatalistic viewpoint is ingrained in the social structure of certain societies and is supported by customs or religious beliefs (Schieman et al., 2007).
 For example, destiny is seen as predestined by karma or supernatural powers in many collectivist societies, which might foster acceptance or resignation towards life’s challenges.
 This might be consoling, but when confronted with ongoing hardship, it can also deter preventive health behaviours and cause psychological anguish.

-4.4 In conclusion
+4.4 Conclusion

 To sum up, fatalism is a complex idea with deep philosophical and psychological underpinnings.
 Fatalism has a significant influence on people’s perspectives on life, originating from deterministic philosophy and manifesting in existential crises and psychological problems such as learnt helplessness.
 Given the clear connection between fatalism, depression, and healthy behaviour, it is critical to address these attitudes via cultural sensitivity and psychological therapies.
 People may take charge of their life, enhance their mental well-being, and adopt healthy habits by comprehending and combating fatalistic attitudes.